 First, after seeding the melon, you'll cut it into wedges and peel them.
 Then you'll wrap the melon wedges each with a thin slice of prosciutto and arrange them on a platter.
 I like to drizzle honey and balsamic glaze on some of the cantaloupe wedges.
 Add a handful of fresh basil, and if you have a little more honey, serve it in a small bowl so that everyone is free to add more as they wish.

 I like to serve melon and prosciutto as a starter or even a composed salad on a large platter with basil leaves and more honey in a separate bowl to allow everyone to add as they please.

 You can make this a little bit ahead and keep it chilled for an hour or two, but do take it out of the fridge 10 to 15 minutes before you plan to serve it.

 You may also like

 - 4 to 5 ounces Prosciutto di Parma, thinly sliced

-- 2 tbsp honey or balsamic glaze, more to your liking (I used this Greek honey)
+- 2 tablespoon honey or balsamic glaze, more to your liking (I used this Greek honey)

 - Basil leaves for garnish, optional

 - Prepare the cantaloupe and cut it into wedges.
 I find it easier to peel the cantaloupe, once you cut it.
 So, first, cut the cantaloupe in half.
 Using a spoon, remove the seeds.
 Then cut each half into wedges and peel them.

 - Wrap the prosciutto around the cantaloupe wedges and arrange them on a serving platter (left some wedges without prosciutto, since I had more cantaloupe to use up).